Jeff Jarrett: Independent circuit (2022)

+Third return to WWE (2022)

 In May 2022, Jarrett rejoined WWE, as the promotion's Senior Vice President of Live Events.
 At SummerSlam in July 2022, Jarrett served as a special guest referee for the Undisputed WWE Tag Team Championship match between the Usos and the Street Profits.
 He departed WWE in August 2022 and was replaced by Road Dogg.

 Jeff Jarrett (right) and Karen Jarrett (left) at All In in August 2023.

 All Elite Wrestling (2022–present)

 On November 2, 2022, Jarrett made his debut for All Elite Wrestling (AEW) on Dynamite, making his first televised wrestling appearance on TBS in over 21 years since the final episode of WCW Thunder on March 21, 2001.
-Jarrett aligned himself with Heat (Jay Lethal, Satnam Singh, Cole Karter, and Sonjay Dutt) after attacking Darby Allin.
+Jarrett aligned himself with "The Lethal Connection" (Jay Lethal, Satnam Singh, Cole Karter, and Sonjay Dutt) after attacking Darby Allin.
 Jarrett would go on to declare war on the entire AEW roster and fan base.
 It was subsequently announced by AEW president Tony Khan that Jarrett would serve as AEW's Director of Business Development.
 On November 19 at Full Gear, Jarrett and Lethal were defeated by Sting and Allin in a no disqualification match.

-In the January 4, 2023, episode of Dynamite, Jarrett and Lethal challenged The Acclaimed (Anthony Bowens and Max Caster) for the AEW World Tag Team Championship, but failed to win the titles.
-Two days later at the Battle of the Belts V event, Lethal and Jarrett had a rematch with The Acclaimed in a No Holds Barred tag team match, which they were unsuccessful.
-According to Jarrett and Khan, one of Jarrett's responsibilities as Director of Business Development was to help expand AEW's live event schedule and prepare the company to run house shows, and on February 1, AEW announced they would begin house shows titled AEW House Rules.
-AEW's first House Rules event took place on March 18 at the Hobart Arena in Troy, Ohio.
-On the March 15 episode of Dynamite, Jarrett unsuccessfully challenged Orange Cassidy for the AEW International Championship.
-On February 22 episode of Dynamite, Jarrett and Lethal won the Revolution Tag Team Battle Royal to be added to the AEW Tag Team Championship match at the event, but were once again unsuccessful in capturing the titles.
-On May 17 episode of Dynamite, Jarrett and Lethal attacked the AEW World Tag Team Champions FTR (Cash Wheeler and Dax Harwood), with Karen Jarrett helping them,.
-Jarrett and Lethal failed to win the title from FTR at Double or Nothing with Mark Briscoe as the special guest referee.
+Throughout 2023, Jarrett and Lethal pursued the AEW World Tag Team Championship, but would fail to capture the titles from The Acclaimed (Anthony Bowens and Max Caster) and FTR (Cash Wheeler and Dax Harwood) in separate feuds.
+During their feud with FTR, Karen Jarrett would join Jarrett in AEW.

 In June 2024, Jarrett announced his entry in the men's bracket of the Owen Hart Cup and turned face by dedicating his run in the tournament to Owen Hart, who Jarrett was real-life friends with before Hart's death.
 Jarrett was eliminated in the tournament in the first round by the wildcard participant "Hangman" Adam Page.
 After being eliminated, Jarrett began a feud with Page which culminated in a Lumberjack Strap match at Collision: Grand Slam, where Jarrett was defeated.

+In early 2025, Jarrett began a feud with MJF.
+The feud was abruptly dropped following a negatively received promo segment in which Jarrett, who was portrayed as a babyface, referred to MJF's mother as a "call girl."
+In January 2026, it was reported that Jarrett was no longer serving in a backstage office role within AEW and had transitioned to a talent-only role.
+Jarrett has since mainly appeared as a pre-show host for AEW's pay-per-view events.

+Consejo Mundial de Lucha Libre (2026)

+On September 18, 2026, Jarrett made his Consejo Mundial de Lucha Libre (CMLL) debut at the 93rd Anniversary Show, losing to Blue Panther.